Boeing A160 Hummingbird

-The Boeing A160 Hummingbird (military designation: YMQ-18A) is an unmanned aerial vehicle (UAV) helicopter.
-Its design incorporates many new technologies never before used in helicopters, allowing for greater endurance and altitude than any helicopter currently in operation.
+The Boeing A160 Hummingbird (military designation: YMQ-18A) was an unmanned aerial vehicle (UAV) helicopter.
+Its design incorporated many technologies never before used in helicopters, allowing for greater endurance and altitude than any other helicopter.

-The development of Hummingbird was begun for DARPA by Frontier Aircraft in 1998.
-From 2003 both the US Army and the US Navy also shared in funding the project.
+The development of Hummingbird was initiated for DARPA by Frontier Aircraft in 1998.
+From 2003 both the US Army and the US Navy shared in funding the project.
 In May 2004, the company was acquired by Boeing and became integrated into Boeing Phantom Works and then into the Advanced Systems group of Boeing Integrated Defense Systems.
-Early A160s were powered by modified Subaru automotive engines, but newer versions use Pratt & Whitney PW207D turboshaft engines.
+Early A160s were powered by modified Subaru automotive engines, but newer versions used Pratt & Whitney PW207D turboshaft engines.